 Somewhere along the line, the shoe that was loved by b-ball stars became a sought-after Converse streetwear.
 Its laid-back, unassuming silhouette with a canvas-made upper, vulcanized sole and the all-too-familiar ankle patch was acquired by skaters, rockers and other subcultures.

 To date, we see this iconic shoe in a myriad of shades, form and fabric.
-The mid-top Converse Chuck Taylor All Star Street Boot Nylon is just one of its many renditions.
+The mid-top Converse Chuck Taylor All Star Street Cleat Nylon is just one of its many renditions.
 Weatherized to endure whatever Mother Nature has in store, rain, and snow couldn’t stop sneaker fanatics from looking chic and fashionable.

 - Heel pull tab is added to assist with slip on and off.